uxebu/bonsai-docs/overview/Execution.md

 layout: doc
 ---

-Bonsai movies can be executed in two execution contexts (we call it the runner):
+Bonsai movies can be executed in two execution contexts (we call them "runner contexts"):

 * iFrame runner context -- loads JS and runs movie code within an iframe, providing a sandboxed environment.
 It is used for browsers that don't support workers and it makes debugging Bonsai more easy.